quiltingcode/disneysidekicks/README.md

 In the future, I would like to add more features to the Disney Sidekicks Quiz.
 These could include:

-* A time limit for each question to add an element of speed and excitement
+* Music-related questions with audio elements
-* Add more questions to the questions array.
+* Add more questions to the questions array as new Disney films are released.
+* Eventually I could expand on my theme of Disney quizzes, and offer a list of categories for the player to choose from.
+For exmaple:
+  * Disney Villains
+  * Disney Princesses
+  * Disney Theme Tunes
+  * Disney quotes

 [Back to top](<#contents>)